 Another way of claiming a refund is filling up the Form 30.
 Form 30 is a refund request form that needs to be submitted to the Income Tax Department.
 This request letter talks about the tax amount paid by you which is more than the actual tax liability for the particular assessment year.

 Form 30 needs to be submitted by the end of the financial year.
 You need to also enclose the investment proofs and other documents to justify the refund claim.
-Below is the sample format of Form 30:

 Income Tax Refund in Special Cases